leduckhai/leduckhai/README.md

 **Fun fucked about me**:

-1. I'm proud to be a genious prisoner at Nguyễn Khuyến Prison
+1. I'm proud to be a prisoner at Nguyễn Khuyến Prison.

-2. I loved a girl for 10 years, and she's still the only one.
-She got a prize in Miss Vietnam (Hoa hậu Việt Nam).
+2. I used to love a girl for 10 years, and she's still the only one till now.
+She was in top X of Miss Vietnam (Hoa hậu Việt Nam).

+3. My estimated IQ was ~120-130, still lower than Einstein and BTS RM.

+4. Most people think I'm a highschool student.
+Thanks mom for giving me a cute face!

+5. I burned my school when I was in grade 7.

+6. I have never been angry to anyone.

 <!---
 <p align="center">
   <img align="right" src="https://visitor-badge.laobi.icu/badge?page_id=leduckhai.leduckhai">